Lecture Notes in Cosmology: Gaussian random fields

 for the cosmic variance, which is the result obtained in \cite{Weinberg:2008zzc}.

-These formulae for the cosmic variance tell us that the latter is negligible if the scale probed is much smaller that the dimension $L$ of the survey, i.e. $kL \gg 1$.
+These formulae for the cosmic variance tell us that the latter is negligible if the scale probed is much smaller than the dimension $L$ of the survey: $kL \gg 1$.

-\section{Non-Gaussian perturbations}
+\subsection{Non-Gaussian perturbations}

-For non-Gaussian perturbations the odd-order correlators are non-vanishing.
-For example: where $B_G(k_1,k_2,k_3)$ is called \textbf{bispectrum} and can be rewritten as:
+For non-Gaussian random fields, the odd-order correlation functions are non-vanishing.
+For example: where $B_G(k_1,k_2,k_3)$ is called \textbf{the bispectrum} and can be rewritten as follows:

-i.e. in terms of a purely FT of a 3-point correlation function, called \textbf{reduced bispectrum}, multiplied by all the possible combinations of the FT transforms of the 2-point correlation functions (i.e. the PS).
-This formula can be obtained using the following expansion: where $\langle G^2_G(\mathbf x)\rangle \equiv \sigma^2_G$.
-This expansion is called \textbf{local type non-Gaussianity} and is based on the fact that the square of a Gaussian random field $G_G(\mathbf x)$ is not Gaussian.
-The amount of non-Gaussianity is indicated by the free parameter $f_{NL}$, which Planck has constrained to be \cite{Ade:2015ava}: {Non-Gaussianity!Planck constraint on $f_{NL}$} The huge relative error shows how difficult is to extract this kind of information and at the same time how Gaussianity ($f_{NL} = 0$) is fully consistent with data.
-Note that we are talking here of primordial non-Gaussianity.
-In the structure formation process, non-Gaussianity naturally arises in the non-linear regime of evolution.
+that is, in terms of \textbf{the reduced bispectrum}, multiplied by all the possible combinations of the power spectra.
+This formula can be obtained using the following expansion:

+where $\langle G^2_G(\mathbf x)\rangle \equiv \sigma^2_G$.
+This expansion is called \textbf{local type non-Gaussianity} and is based on the fact that the square of a Gaussian random field $G_G(\mathbf x)$ is not Gaussian.\footnote{This is an example of the fact that spatial homogeneity does not necessarily imply Gaussianity.
+Indeed, if $G_G$ is a statistically homogeneous Gaussian random field, then $G$ is also statistically homogeneous, but not Gaussian.}

+The amount of non-Gaussianity is indicated by the free parameter $f_{NL}$, which Planck has constrained to be \cite{Planck:2019kim}: {Non-Gaussianity!Planck constraint on $f_{NL}$} The huge relative error shows how difficult it is to extract this kind of information and, at the same time, how Gaussianity ($f_{NL} = 0$) is fully consistent with the data.
+Note that we are talking here about primordial non-Gaussianity.
+In the structure formation process, non-Gaussianity naturally arises in the non-linear regime of evolution, since the various $\mathbf{k}$ modes mix.

-\section{Matter power spectrum, transfer function and stochastic initial conditions}
+\section{Matter power spectrum, transfer function, and stochastic initial conditions}

-All the formula derived in the previous section can be in principle directly adapted to the matter density contrast field $\delta(\eta, \mathbf k)$,\footnote{We drop here the subscript of $\delta$ in order to keep a light notation.
-The treatment can be in principle applied to any $\delta$, but the most interested case is that for matter, i.e. CDM plus baryons.} but how do we deal with the time dependence of the latter?
-In principle, one just needs to substitute $G(\mathbf x)$ for $\delta(\eta,\mathbf x)$, where we are leaving on purpose the time-dependence.
+All the formulas derived up to this point can, in principle, be directly adapted to the matter density contrast field $\delta(\eta, \mathbf k)$.\footnote{We drop here the subscript of $\delta$ referring to matter, in order to maintain a concise notation.
+The treatment can, in principle, be applied to any $\delta$, but the most interesting case is that for matter, that is, CDM plus baryons.} However, how do we deal with the time dependence of the latter?
+In principle, one just needs to substitute $G(\mathbf x)$ for $\delta(\eta,\mathbf x)$, where we are leaving, on purpose, the time-dependence.
 We then have:

-and, from Eq.~\eqref{Gaussian2correlator} we have
+and, from Eq.~\eqref{Gaussian2correlator}, we have: